PennLINC/qsirecon/docs/reconstruction.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-If ``--dwi-only`` was used, there will be no preprocessed T1w data in the ``qsiprep`` results.
+If ``--dwi-only`` was used, there will be no preprocessed T1w data in the ``qsirecon`` results.
 Instead the DWI images have been aligned to AC-PC as closely as possibly (likely imperfectly).
 In this case, the FreeSurfer skull-stripped ``brain.mgz`` is rigidly registered to ``dwiref`` of each preprocessed DWI.
 The FreeSurfer brain mask is resampled to the grid of